temelnyk/blog/README.md

 - `npm run test`
 - `npm run prod` before uploading files to production.
    **Mind that this script removes `.gitignore` files** in `server/css` and `server/js` folders.
-   They are restored automatically before `npm run dev`.
+   If you do it by accident, do `npm run restore-dev`.

 Client app contains Admin app (SPA) and some business logic for General area.

+## Development workflow

-## Branching strategy and the workflow
+### Branching strategy

 Branch `master` contains the latest working code (it's not deployable because does not contain compiled client code).

 Branches `sprint-...` contain sprint releases.
 Every new sprint branch starts at the beginning of the sprint from `master` (so it's eventually based on the previous sprint ode).
 Code is being pushed into the sprint branch during the sprint.
 At the end of the sprint it gets merged into `master`.

 Branches `release-...` are branched off from `master` at release time.
+They look like corresponding sprint branches.
+   Releade branches should be checked out on production.
+After that the `npm install && npm run prod` should be run in `client/` folder.

 ```
           feature-a     feature-b                feature-c